broadinstitute/ml4h/model_zoo/ECG_PheWAS/README.md

 We further demonstrate how a latent space model can be used to generate disease-specific ECG waveforms and facilitate disease profiling for individual patients.

-Our model expects ECG median waveforms with 600 centiVolt voltages across 12 leads as input and produces a 256 dimensional latent space encoding, as well as a reconstructed ECG with the same shape as the input.

 To create a model from scratch run:
 ```bash
   python /path/to/ml4h/ml4h/recipes.py \